-The 2015 Follow-On Offering
+The March 2015 Follow-On Offering

-In February 2015, we again entered into partnership unit purchase agreements with holders of partnership units who elected to sell partnership units to us.
-We used the proceeds of our issuance of 3,831,550 shares of our Class A common stock in March 2015 to purchase 3,831,550 common units from certain of the limited partners of Artisan Partners Holdings, including AIC; Mr. Colson, Mr. Daley, and Mr. Patenaude; and many of our employee-partners, including several employee-partners who own greater than 5% of our outstanding Class B common stock.
+In February 2015, we entered into partnership unit purchase agreements with limited partners who elected to sell partnership units to us.
+Pursuant to those agreements, we used the net proceeds of our issuance of 3,831,550 shares of our Class A common stock in March 2015 to purchase 3,831,550 common units from certain of the limited partners of Artisan Partners Holdings, including AIC; Mr. Colson, Mr. Daley and Mr. Patenaude; and many of our employee-partners, including several employee-partners, or entities controlled by employee-partners, who own greater than 5% of our outstanding Class B common stock.
+We purchased the units at a price equal to \$46.08 per unit.